Richard Paez: Federal judicial service

 Following his March 9, 1994, nomination by President Bill Clinton, confirmation by the United States Senate on June 15, 1994, and reception of commission on June 16, 1994, Paez became the second Mexican American to sit on the bench of the United States District Court for the Central District of California, a district that covers Los Angeles.
-His service as a district court judge was terminated on March 17, 2000 when he was elevated to the United States Court of Appeals for the Ninth Circuit.
+His service as a district court judge was terminated on March 17, 2000 when he was elevated to the court of appeals.

 Paez was confirmed by Senate on March 9, 2000 by a 59-39 vote, more than four years after President Clinton first nominated him to the United States Court of Appeals for the Ninth Circuit.
 Paez waited 1,506 days to be confirmed, which at that time was the longest wait for a vote by any judicial nominee in U.S. history.
-The campaign against Paez's confirmation was led by Senators Robert C. Smith of New Hampshire and Jeff Sessions of Alabama over assertions that Paez and other 9th Circuit judges were too liberal.
+The campaign against Paez's confirmation was led by Senators Robert C. Smith of New Hampshire and Jeff Sessions of Alabama over assertions that Paez and other Ninth Circuit judges were too liberal.
 Then Vice President Al Gore interrupted his campaign to fly back to Washington to preside over the confirmation vote.
 He received his commission on March 14, 2000.
 On May 10, 2021, he announced his intent to assume senior status upon confirmation of a successor.
 He assumed senior status on December 13, 2021.